|MP 2.04.37||Detection of Circulating Tumor Cells in the Management of Patients with Cancer|

 Ongoing Clinical Trials

-While case series have shown that the level of circulating tumor cells (generally using the cutoff >5 CTC per 7.5 mL blood) is associated with the presence of metastatic disease and prognosis, the prospective use of this information to impact care has not been demonstrated.
-Several trials are underway evaluating patient management decisions based on CTC level.
-Given the insufficient evidence to evaluate the impact on patient management or health outcomes, the assessment of circulating tumor cells is investigational for the management of cancer.
+While studies have shown that the level of circulating tumor cells (CTCs; generally using the cutoff >5 CTC per 7.5 mL blood) is associated with the presence of metastatic disease and prognosis, the prospective use of this information to impact care has not been demonstrated.
+Given that insufficient evidence is available to evaluate the impact on patient management or health outcomes and additional remaining questions eg, the optimal cutoff to use, the assessment of CTCs is considered investigational.

 Practice Guidelines and Position Statements